What Do Speed Dating and Job Interviews Have in Common? More Than You’d Think

 We have entered an era where faster equals superior, and the world of staffing is no exception.
 More and more staffing companies are gearing towards their own version of speed dating like interviews to streamline the process.
 A candidate can see two or more interviewers in a single appointment, vs. returning to a business multiple times for the same process just with a different person.
 Time savings are arguably the most valuable aspect of streamlined interviewing as the process can be trimmed down to hours from days, and even cut down from months in some cases.
 That’s right, months.
 When time is money, this is dollar signs that you could easily be putting back into your business.

-As more time conscious millennials enter the workforce, streamline interviewing could serve as a major incentive to get candidates in the door.
+As more time conscious millennials enter the workforce, streamlined interviewing could serve as a major incentive to get candidates in the door.
 Quicker interview processes produce quicker results, and this allows both parties to be as efficient as possible.
-All too often staffing companies are given multiple openings in a single day, and streamline interviewing is the answer to have the positions filled before the end of the business day.
+Often staffing companies are given multiple openings in a single day, and streamlined interviewing is the answer to filling the positions before the end of the business day.

 While this question is classic, it packs a punch.
 Just like in speed dating, the facts the person chooses to share will show what she/he finds most important about themselves and some basic background information.
 It will paint a picture of what they take pride in as well as demonstrate how well they communicate off the cuff.
 This will be key in finding a good candidate to add to your team, and to find out how many values they share with your company.

 If the answer to this question is similar to yours, you may have found a perfect match in the world of speed dating.
 Same applies when an interviewee’s answer is similar to what your company is looking for in a candidate.
 If their motivation is similar to the company’s core values, they will likely represent the company well.
 Company culture has evolved from a perk to a must have and the candidate’s response can show just how well they match up.